 Great news, marketers!
 It turns out that people want to engage with sponsored, product-focused posts on social media!
 Many consumers look to Instagram for inspiration in a variety of industries – fashion, fitness, and health and wellness to name a few – and this makes it the ideal platform for showcasing and interacting with sponsored products.
 Research compiled by L2 indicates that “65 percent of the best-performing posts on Instagram feature products, while 29% feature a brand ambassador or influencer.”
 If you haven’t heard of influencer marketing, we highly recommend checking out our blog Is Your Selling Under the Influence? and listen to our accompanying podcast, but here’s the short version: Influencers – or social media users with wide followings – are the future of digital marketing.
 Seventy percent of millennials prefer to see influencer endorsements and 67 percent of marketers are already promoting products using influencer marketing, so if you have yet to incorporate influencers into your marketing strategy, now is the time.

-When developing your social media marketing strategy, high quality photography is essential for driving engagement (and revenue) for your brand.
+When developing your social media strategy, high quality photography is essential for driving engagement (and revenue) for your brand.
 Done powerfully, it can expand viewership and heighten brand recognition all while establishing industry leadership.
 Keeping social research in mind while developing this content will ensure that your social content elicits the response you desire from your target audience.